DeanLongmire/DreamTeam-v1/helloplus/rcarnes/README.md

 ## Hello World Plus
-run by doing node HelloPlus.js in terminal (will need node.js installed) enter a port number go to locolhost:portnumber enjoy
+1. run by doing node HelloPlus.js in terminal (will need node.js installed)
+2. enter a port number
+3. go to locolhost:portnumber
+4. example website being hosted on a local port will be shown with prelimenary design and ui/ux decisions
+5. ctrl-c in terminal to close host